-The City approved an inclusionary housing policy that now requires a percentage of affordable units be included in all multi-family development of 20 units or more.
 This Opportunity Housing Ordinance (OHO), adopted in the fall of 2019, also established an affordable housing trust fund, initially funded with \$15 million for the development of new and the preservation of existing Naturally Occurring Affordable Housing (NOAH).
-The first NOAH property to access these tools was the purchase a 306-unit building with non-profit housing developer Aeon.
-Aeon has also received additional assistance from the City and other sources to add 172 units of low-income tax credit affordable housing units on excess land on the property with construction beginning in 2020 and fully leased in 2021.
+In 2023, 1,666 new housing units were completed, under construction, or approved.
+Of the total, 295 units are set at affordable rates (80% AMI or below) and supported with local financial incentives made available through the Opportunity Housing Ordinance.
+The first NOAH property to access these tools was the purchase of a 306-unit building with non-profit housing developer Aeon.
+The affordable housing trust fund has also contributed to the development of a new, 100% affordable, 128-unit senior complex located, set to begin construction in Spring of 2025.